 One last thing; as Taylor’s buddy Casper would say “Whooooooooooo!!!!!!” – because if you’re not having a great time at a track day you’re clearly doing something wrong.

 Hi, I’m Nick.
-I was born, raised and still reside in Indiana.
+I was born and raised in Indiana.
 I bought my first motorcycle in college in 2006.
 I discovered the track in 2009 with my wife Ashley.
 I still rode on the street until 2014 when I got my first dedicated track bike.
 I’ve always loved going fast and when I found the track that’s the only place I wanted to be.
 I was fortunate enough to discover P.R.E. during their inaugural season and have attended every event I could since.

 I am married and have three Great Danes: Rossi (after Valentino), Idgie and Shogun.
 Also two cats a Syphnx named Drakula and an Oriental Shorthair named Igor.
 They are my babies.